yguitton/training-material/topics/galaxy-interface/tutorials/onedata-remote-import/tutorial.md

 You may import the data stored in Onedata into Galaxy (also referred to as data upload).
-There are two ways how to do that; either use the Bring Your Own Data feature to configure your own **Remote File Sources** (recommended), or use the ones configured by Galaxy admins (if applicable).
+There are two ways how to do that; either use the Bring Your Own Data (BYOD) feature to configure your own **Remote File Sources** (recommended), or use the ones configured by Galaxy admins (if applicable).
 Below hands-on tutorials cover both scenarios.

 > <tip-title>Disambiguation</tip-title>